isomerpages/nlb-curiocity/_events/Curiocity: Hawkerscapes/Introduction.md

 </tr>
 </tbody>
 </table>
-<p>&lt;embed content videos&gt;</p>
+<p>&lt;embed YT content videos&gt;</p>
 <h4><strong>Play, Learn &amp; Redeem a Treat!</strong></h4>
 <p>Craving more?
 Take the <strong>Curiocity quiz</strong> to test your knowledge,
-explore local history and uncover insights about Singapore’s cuisines and places.
+explore local history and uncover insights about Singapore’s hawker cuisines and places.
 Fun and educational, this quiz gives you the chance to redeem a token while enhancing your appreciation for Singapore’s heritage!</p>
 <p></p>
 <p><strong>Step 1: Explore &amp; Find Answers</strong>
 </p>